 These days, Fisherman’s Wharf is one of San Francisco’s most visited areas, especially popular with first time visitors to the area.
 While some may consider it a “tourist trap”, any guest to San Francisco would be missing a true Bay City experience if they forego a visit to this vibrant area.

 Many people head to Fisherman’s Wharf to enjoy the wonderful seafood sold there, including hot, steaming servings of clam chowder served in fresh sourdough bread bowls.
 And for dessert, don’t miss a trip to Ghirardelli Square, where you can taste some of the country’s most scrumptious chocolate!

 Others want to do a little shopping down by the wharf, and with several shopping areas in and around the area, the possibilities are endless – from kitschy souvenirs to local crafts to boutique-style clothing.
 Check out some of the street corner artists that produce amazing work!

 But besides shopping and dining, Fisherman’s Wharf also boasts its own attractions.
 San Francisco Maritime National Historic Park is a favorite with visitors.
 Nearby at Hyde Street Pier you can visit one of the country’s largest collections of historic ships.
 In the same area, near Pier 45, guests can tour the World War II submarine USS Pampanito.
-Another museum at Fisherman’s Wharf is the Musée Mécanique, with a collection of old slot-machines and coin-operated musical instruments.
+Another attraction at Pier 45 is the Musée Mécanique, a museum where you can admire all sorts of old slot-machines and coin-operated musical instruments.